 Interactive object events

 Now let’s look at the events you can use with screen objects, starting with interactive objects.
 In Captivate’s world an ‘interactive object’ is defined as any object that can evaluate to a Success or Failure condition.
-In Cp you always know when you are dealing with an interactive object because you will see options on the Properties tab to enable or disable Success and Failure captions.
+In Captivate you always know when you are dealing with an interactive object because you will see options on the Properties tab to enable or disable Success and Failure captions.

 Listed below are the main types of interactive objects you will be using to execute advanced actions.